 When an athlete injures themselves, GBS must apply to FIS as soon as possible for FIS Injury Status using the official Single Penalty Form and submitting a medical certificate.
+The medical certificate should state the estimated duration of injury.
 Athletes can only apply for injury status during the current season up until 30th April.
-However, it is recommended to contact the GBS Office within 7 days of injury, as it is not GBS practice to ask FIS to backdate injury status applications if athletes forget to apply.
+However, it is recommended to contact the GBS Office within 3 weeks of injury, as it is not GBS practice to ask FIS to backdate injury status applications if athletes forget to apply.